rafegoldberg/web-app-template/readme.md

 ### Locally

-After cloning this repo, you'll need to add a new `.env` file to the root with these default values:
+After cloning this repo, you'll need to add a new `.env` file to the root with these default values:[^1]

 ```shell
 PORT=5678